undless/gatling.io-doc/content/integrations/apm-tools/datadog/index.md

 Response time p95|`gatling_enterprise.response.response_time.p95`|Response time for the 95th percentile Response time p99|`gatling_enterprise.response.response_time.p99`|Response time for the 99th percentile Response time p999|`gatling_enterprise.response.response_time.p999`|Response time for the 99.9th percentile

-## Use tags to enhance your Datadog dashboard

-You can add custom tags by adding system properties, either at the control-plane level or in your test configuration (except for no-code tests):
-`gatling.enterprise.dd.tags.<custom_tag>` = `<your value>`